coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 ## 2.1. 回避
->Category: group of threats through use
+>Category: group of input threats
 >Permalink: https://owaspai.org/goto/evasion/

 **Description**
-Evasion: an attacker fools the model by crafting input to mislead it into performing its task incorrectly.
+Evasion: an attacker fools an AI system by crafting input to mislead it into performing its task incorrectly.
 Evasion attacks force a model to make a wrong decision by feeding it carefully crafted inputs (adversarial examples).
 The model behaves correctly on normal data but fails on these malicious inputs.
+Example: adding small changes to a traffic sign to cause misinterpretation by an autonomous vehicle.

 This is different from a [Prompt injection](/goto/promptinjection/) attack which inputs manipulative instructions (instead of data) to make the model perform its task incorrectly.

-In evasion attacks on AI systems, adversaries craft **adversarial examples** to mislead models.
+Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g., failing fraud detection, decisions leading to safety issues, reputation damage, liability).

+Types of goals of Evasion:
 - **Untargeted attacks** aim for any incorrect output (e.g., misclassifying a cat as anything else).
 - **Targeted attacks** force a specific wrong output (e.g., misclassifying a panda as a gibbon).
+Note that Evasion of a binary classifier (i.e. yes/no) belongs to both goals.

+**How to manipulate the input**
+Ways to change the input for Evasion:
 - **Digital attacks** directly alter data like pixels or text in software.
 - **Physical attacks** modify real-world objects, such as adding stickers to signs or wearing adversarial clothing, which cameras then capture as fooled inputs.

+Types of input manipulation for Evasion:
 - **Diffuse perturbations** apply tiny, imperceptible noise across the entire input (hard for humans to notice).
 - **Localized patches** concentrate visible but innocuous-looking changes in one area (e.g., a small sticker), making them practical for physical-world attacks.

-Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g., failing fraud detection, decisions leading to safety issues, reputation damage, liability).

 A typical attacker's goal with evasion is to find out how to slightly change a certain input (say an image, or a text) to fool the model.
 The advantage of slight change is that it is harder to detect by humans or by an automated detection of unusual input, and it is typically easier to perform (e.g., slightly change an email message by adding a word so it still sends the same message, but it fools the model in for example deciding it is not a phishing message).
 Such small changes (call 'perturbations') lead to a large (and false) modification of its outputs.
 The modified inputs are often called *adversarial examples*.

-Evasion attacks can be categorized into physical (e.g., changing the real world to influence for example a camera image) and digital (e.g., changing a digital image).
-Furthermore, they can be categorized in either untargeted (any wrong output) and targeted (a specific wrong output).
-Note that Evasion of a binary classifier (i.e. yes/no) belongs to both categories.
+AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided - not to let the model perform its task correctly but for other goals, such as getting offensive answers by bypassing certain protections.
+This is typically referred to as [direct prompt injection](/goto/directpromptinjection/).

+**Types of Evasion**
+The following sections discuss the various types of Evasion, where attackers have different access to knowledge:
+- [Zero-knowledge Evasion](/goto/zeroknowledgeevasion/) - when no access to model internals
+- [Perfect-knowledge Evasion](/goto/perfectknowledgeevasion/) - when knowing the model internals
+- [Transfer attack](/goto/transferattack) - preparing attack inputs using a similar model
+- [Partial-knowledge Evasion](/goto/partialknowledgeevasion/) - when knowing some of the model internals
+- [Evasion after poisoning](/goto/evasionafterpoison/) - presenting an input that has been planted in the model as a backdoor

+**Examples**

 Example 1: slightly changing traffic signs so that self-driving cars may be fooled.
 ![](/images/inputphysical.png)